Welcome to Namdroling Cyber Shedra

 "The purpose of our distace learning course is also to help students of the Dharma understand the higher teachings offered by the high lamas and gain greater benefit from retreat programs such as the Summer Retreat at Palyul Ling International, in Upstate New York."

-The Cyber-Shedra Distance Learning Program involves commitment, both financial and temporal.
+The Namdroling Cyber Shedra involves commitment, both financial and temporal.
 Each student is asked to make a commitment of study, practice, completing assignments, and paying a fee on time for each month of the session.
-The next Cyber-Shedra sessions, scheduled to begin October 1, 2014 will offer teachings for 1st, 2nd, 3rd, and 4th session students.
+The next Cyber-Shedra sessions, scheduled to begin October 1, 2015, will offer teachings for 1st, 2nd, 3rd, and 4th session students.
 (Returning students, please note that the classes are named by session, not by years that you have participated.)
 The sessions should be taken in sequence - taking Session 1 before Session 2, take Sessions 1 and 2 before Session 3, etc.

 > Click here to read more detail about the Cyber-Shedra program